scikit-hep/boost-histogram/README.md

 </details>

+You can use setuptools (`setup.py`) or CMake 3.14+ to build the package.
+CMake is preferable for most development, and setuptools is used for packaging on PyPI.
 Make a build directory and run CMake.
 If you have a specific Python you want to use, add `-DPYTHON_EXECUTABLE=$(which python)` or similar to the CMake line.
+If you need help installing the latest CMake version, [visit this page](https://cliutils.gitlab.io/modern-cmake/chapters/intro/installing.html); one option is to use pip to install CMake.

 ```bash
 cmake -S . -B build